psolymos/pbapply/README.md

 ## Report a problem

-Use the [issue tracker](https://github.com/psolymos/pbapply/issues) to report a problem.
+Use the [issue tracker](https://github.com/psolymos/pbapply/issues) to report a problem, or to suggest a new feature.

 ## License

 [GPL-2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-## Add it to a package
+## How to add pbapply to a package

 There are two ways of adding the pbapply package to another package.